How Much Internet Data Do I Need? A Comprehensive Guide

 4K streaming~8GB

 As you can see, basic email and web browsing use very little data.
-However, things quickly ramp up as you start to include media, particularly high-definition video.
-HD and especially 4K video streaming are the biggest hits for most people, and multiple devices streaming at the same time can tear through a data cap in no time at all.
+However, things quickly ramp up as you start to include media, including high-definition video.
+HD and especially 4K video streaming are the biggest hits for most people, and multiple devices streaming simultaneously can tear through a data cap in no time.
 Video calls, like those made over Zoom, can also eat into data allotments.

 Online gaming is a bit deceptive—the number here is for actually playing the game.
-However, if your games require local file downloads, data use can grow rapidly.
+However, data use can snowball if your games require local file downloads.
 Many big-name games are 20–30GB in size.
 Downloading a few of these each month can put quite a dent in your usage.

-These numbers can add up quicker than you think over the course of a month, too.
-Studies have indicated that the average household uses over 500GB of data each month.
+These numbers can add up quicker than you think over a month.
+Studies have indicated that the average household uses over 590GB of data monthly.

 How much data do I need?

-To answer this question, start by taking a look at the list above.
-Consider how many hours you spend on each activity and add up the totals.
+To answer this question, start by looking at the list above.
+Consider how many hours you spend on each activity and add the totals.
 Do this for each member of your household, and add the totals together to get an accurate estimate of your overall internet use.

-Next, check how much data you used in the last few months with your current ISP.
-Most internet providers show this information either on your monthly bill or the customer portal.
+Next, check how much data you used with your current ISP in the last few months.
+Most internet providers show this information on your monthly bill or the customer portal.
 Consider whether your usage will change in the near future.

-By analyzing these two data sets, you should be able to get a good idea of how much data you need.
+By analyzing these two data sets, you should know how much data you need.
 Many, if not most, providers these days have either 1TB data caps or unlimited data, so as long as you’re under 1TB, you should be good to go.

 FAQ about internet data

 Streaming HD video-especially 4K-is the single biggest data hog.
-Regular HD video can use up to 3GB per hour, and 4K video can use a whopping 8GB per hour.
-Similarly, downloading large files, such as movies or video games, uses a lot of data.
+Regular HD video can use up to 3GB per hour and 4K video can use a whopping 8GB per hour.
+Similarly, downloading large files, such as movies or video games, uses much data.
 Video calls and social media are next in line.

-One GB of data could last a few hours browsing social media or streaming music but less than an hour streaming HD video.
-The amount of mileage you get out of your data depends entirely on what you do online.
+One GB of data could last a few hours browsing social media or streaming music, but streaming HD video would take less than an hour.
+The mileage you get out of your data depends entirely on what you do online.

 No, you probably don’t need unlimited data.
 The average household uses roughly 500GB of data each month, and most (but not all) data caps are roughly double that.
 However, unlimited data can be a big plus for large families or households where you want to stream a lot of video.
 It also just provides nice peace of mind.
 Personally, we’re fans.